-There are obvious café hazards: wet floors, scalding water, and heavy lifting.
-Then there are the more subtle risks of barista life, hidden perils that crop up over time, through the repetitive tasks that expert espresso demands.
+[T]here are obvious things to watch out for when working in a cafe: wet floors, scalding water, and heavy lifting, to name a few.
+But there are also more subtle risks of barista life, hidden perils that crop up over time through the repetitive tasks that expert espresso demands.

-Tamping, steaming, and removing portafilters—the basic functions of a barista—are not innocuous routines.
-Repeated stress of the muscle groups used during such tasks can lead to injuries, chronic pain, and even permanent damage.
-Though harder to spot than steam wand burns, the aches that come from overstressed muscles are just as important to mitigate and plan for when it comes to the health and wellness of your staff.
+Tamping, steaming, and removing portafilters—the essential functions of being a barista—are not innocuous routines.
+The repeated stress of the muscle groups used during such tasks can lead to injuries, chronic pain, and even permanent damage.
+Though harder to spot than steam wand burns, the aches that come from overstressed muscles are just as essential to mitigate and plan for when it comes to the health and wellness of your staff.
 Mindful ergonomics are crucial to the success of your café.

-Educating yourself first is key.
-For as long as baristas have made coffee, wrist, neck, shoulder, and back strain have been occupational hazards, but the prevalence of those injuries has only begun to be cataloged.
-In 2014, a study conducted at Wilfred Laurier University and published in the journal Ergonomics looked at occupation-related shoulder and lower back pain in baristas, with sixty-eight and seventy-three percent respectively reporting pain in those areas.
-Half of baristas surveyed attributed that pain to their jobs.
-A series of surveys conducted by Sprudge last year as part of an exposé on ergonomics and barista health drew similar conclusions.
-Those two reports are a great place to start when planning your own café’s safety.
+Educating yourself is critical.
+For as long as baristas have made coffee, wrist, neck, shoulder, and back strains have been occupational hazards, but the prevalence of those injuries has only begun to be cataloged.
+In 2014, a study conducted at Wilfrid Laurier University and published in the journal Ergonomics looked at occupational-related shoulder and lower back pain in baristas, with sixty-eight and seventy-three percent of those surveyed reporting pain in those areas.
+Half of the baristas surveyed attributed that pain to their jobs.
+A series of surveys conducted by Sprudge, as part of an exposé on ergonomics and barista health, drew similar conclusions.

-The maturation of barista culture has brought café ergonomics into the spotlight, making it increasingly important to retailers and equipment manufacturers.
+The maturation of barista culture has brought café ergonomics into the spotlight, making it increasingly necessary for retailers and equipment manufacturers.

 Best-case scenario: overworked muscles require physical therapy or massage.
-Worst case: there is lasting damage, and probably a career shift (at least out from behind the bar).
-“I worked with a barista a couple of years ago and he could barely take portafilters out of the machine, he had messed himself up so badly,” says Put, who used an ergonomic tamper in his WBC performance earlier this year.
+Worst case: there is lasting damage and probably a career shift (at least out from behind the bar).
+“I worked with a barista a couple of years ago, and he could barely take portafilters out of the machine—he had messed himself up so badly,” says Put, who used an ergonomic tamper in his World Barista Championships performance earlier this year.

-In recent years, the prevalence of stories like these and the maturation of barista culture has brought café ergonomics into the spotlight, making it increasingly important to retailers and equipment manufacturers.
-The good news is, that means resources and best practices are growing every year.
+In recent years, the prevalence of stories about safety and the maturation of barista culture have brought café ergonomics into the spotlight, making it increasingly necessary for retailers and equipment manufacturers.
+The good news is that resources and best practices are growing every year.

 The first line of defense in protecting your baristas comes with your café’s build-out.
-Streamlining tools and stations behind the bar to minimize bending and reaching pays off in the long term, and leaves more time for customer service.
-Bring in an ergonomics consultant if building a bar from scratch.
-Consider the differences between a cramped bar and a roomier one, where baristas aren’t twisting to get around each other.
+Streamlining tools and stations behind the bar to minimize bending and reaching pays off in the long term and leaves more time for customer service.
+Consider bringing in an ergonomics consultant if building a bar from scratch.
+Evaluate the differences between a cramped bar and a roomier one, where baristas aren’t twisting to get around each other.
 Think about where baristas will stand: is there a hot appliance, like a dish sanitizer, nearby?
 Is the counter height right?

 How you outfit your bar is also important.
-Doserless grinders sidestep the incremental dosing of shots, which can be hard on the wrist.
+Doserless grinders sidestep the incremental dosing of espresso shots, which can be hard on the wrist.
 Anti-fatigue floor mats provide traction in wet areas and support for hours of standing.
-Fridge shelves on level with the bar, instead of under the counter, eliminate the need to bend over for each drink.
+Fridge shelves on level with the bar, instead of under the counter, eliminate needing to bend over for refrigerated items.

-Creative applications can also be found in barista tools.
-Nuova Simonelli’s Aurelia II is the first espresso machine to be certified as ergonomic, built with cooperation from the European Institute of Psychology and Ergonomy.
-It boasts an ergonomic push-pull steaming system, cool touch steam wands, smooth locking portafilters, and more.
+Equipment manufacturers are also finding solutions to common barista injuries.
+Nuova Simonelli’s Aurelia II is the first espresso machine certified as ergonomic, built with cooperation from the European Institute of Psychology and Ergonomy.
+It boasts an ergonomic push-pull steaming system, cool-touch steam wands, and smooth locking portafilters.

-As the action with the most impact, tamping often gets tied to barista safety, and the number of ergonomic tampers is growing.
+As a repetitive and high-impact action, tamping is a big concern when talking about barista safety.
+Luckily, the number of ergonomic tampers is growing.
 Put’s brother Tim, a barista and woodworker, designed the tamper that Put used at the 2015 World Barista Championship.
-It drew the eye and questions with its interesting shape, which mimics the handle of a saw, but its function was two-pronged: accuracy and healthy wrist motion.
+Along with being eye-catching, its shape, which mimics the handle of a saw, helps with accuracy and healthy wrist motion.

-“By teaching baristas the types of postures and tasks that increase their risk of pain and injury to their low back, as well as how to effectively utilize concepts like job rotation, education can be extremely successful at reducing not only work-place injuries, but low-back pain in general,” says Gregory in an e-mail.
+One of the Wilfrid Laurier University study authors, Dr. Diane Gregory, agrees education is a crucial preventative measure.
+“By teaching baristas the types of postures and tasks that increase their risk of pain and injury to their low back,” she writes via email, “as well as how to effectively utilize concepts like job rotation, education can be extremely successful at reducing not only work-place injuries but low-back pain in general.”

-“Technique can protect you,” says Put, who is also a musician.
+“Technique can protect you,” says Put, who also has experience with ergonomics and repetitive motion as a musician.
 “Similar to music, there are some things you just have to do.
-You will have repetitive tasks, and if you train to make sure that technique is there, in some ways it’s all you can do.”
+You will have repetitive tasks, and if you train to ensure that technique is there, it’s all you can do in some instances.”

-Making sure baristas use the safest posture and the right amount of force when tamping, for example, can be huge in preventing injury later on.
-Encouraging baristas to watch for strain, and pay attention to what works is also important.
+Making sure baristas use the safest posture and the right amount of force when tamping, for example, can be vital in preventing injuries.
+Encouraging baristas to watch for strain and pay attention to what works for their bodies is also essential.
 And lastly, making sure shifts revolve between different tasks (the job rotation Gregory refers to) ensures that one part of the body doesn’t get overworked.